LLM-Based Social Simulations Require a Boundary: LLM-Based Social Simulations

-Now that we have distinguished the fundamental purpose of social simulation from replication and prediction purpose, we turn our attention to the specific issues confronting LLM-based social simulations.
-We categorize these challenges into two primary areas: (1) \textbf{usage problems}, which pertain to how researchers apply LLMs in simulations and whether these applications align with effective simulation practices; and (2) \textbf{boundary problems}, which relate to the inherent subjective capabilities and limitations of LLMs themselves, discussing what LLM-based simulations can and cannot reliably achieve.
-This paper will primarily focus on the latter, the boundary problems, as they fundamentally determine the reliability and applicability of LLM-driven social pattern discovery.
+We categorize the challenges that LLM-based social simulations are now facing into two areas: (1) \textbf{usage problems}, which pertain to how researchers apply LLMs and whether these applications align with effective simulation practices; and (2) \textbf{boundary problems}, which relate to the inherent capabilities and limitations of LLMs themselves.
+This paper focuses primarily on the latter.
+The rationale behind this distinction is to identify the root cause of problems in LLM-based social simulations, specifically, whether they arise from experimental design flaws that can be rectified, or from fundamental issues related to the underlying nature of LLMs.

-\paragraph{Usage Problems: Misuse of LLM-Based Simulations} Usage problems arise from the way LLMs are employed in social simulation designs.
-A common issue, as mentioned in Section~\ref{sec:objective}, is the tendency for simulations to aim for perfect replication of reality.
-Such an objective is not only inherently difficult but can also undermine the capacity for meaningful social pattern discovery~\cite{edmonds2023practice,hassan2013asking}.
-Overly precise replication sometimes introduces researchers' subjective judgments or requires extensive data to calibrate simulations at the micro level~\cite{bertoni2023mitigating,paudel2023largely,yarkoni2017choosing}.
+\paragraph{Usage Problems} Usage problems arise from simulation design choices.
+A common issue is the tendency to aim for perfect replication of reality, which can undermine meaningful social pattern discovery~\citep{edmonds2023practice,hassan2013asking}.
+Other problems include imprecise prompt engineering leading to distortion~\citep{mannekote2025can,ronanki2024prompt}, overly large action spaces resulting in invalid behaviors~\citep{guo2024can,liu2024agentbench,liu2024knowing,yim2024evaluating}, and frameworks introducing excessive researcher assumptions~\citep{silverman2007artificial}.
+While these usage issues significantly impact simulation effectiveness, they could in principle be mitigated by better practices, and are not the primary focus of this paper.

-Beyond the fundamental purpose, other common usage problems specific to LLM-based simulations include, but are not limited to: (1) imprecise or self-evident prompt engineering that can lead to simulation distortion~\cite{mannekote2025can,ronanki2024prompt}; (2) overly large or ill-defined action spaces for LLM agents, which often result in the generation of invalid behaviors, complicate rigorous sensitivity analysis, and amplify errors across multiple iterations~\cite{guo2024can,liu2024agentbench,liu2024knowing,yim2024evaluating}; and (3) simulation frameworks that introduce excessive researcher assumptions or constraints, inadvertently causing models to lose their emergent capabilities~\cite{silverman2007artificial}.
-While these usage issues significantly impact the effectiveness of social simulation, this paper will \textbf{NOT} primarily focus on problems caused by researchers' subjective choices or design flaws that could, in principle, be mitigated by better practices.
-Our scope specifically targets the intrinsic limitations of LLM technology itself.